Nightmare Fuel: Scooby-Doo on Zombie Island

 - The scene where Shaggy and Scooby are nearly drained of their life force by the cat-women.

 - Fred's, Daphne's, Velma's, and Beau's faces melting after their wax voodoo dolls get too close to a torch.
+You can literally see the life leaving them as they melt.
 Thank goodness Scooby and Shaggy knocked the dolls away in time.

 - The part where Fred tries to prove the zombie isn't real: